As Prepared for Delivery on October 3, 2019

 There are about 165 federally chartered credit unions that have firefighter groups within their fields of membership, and every one of your institutions is making a difference by serving those who serve us all.
 I always emphasize that the core of the credit union mission is "people helping people," and you and your credit unions' members embody that principle in both areas of your lives.

 Just last week, there was a striking story in the news, one that many of you may have seen.
 It was about the most recent class at the New York Fire Academy, which was graduating 301 new firefighters who will now join the city Fire Department.
-Among those 301 graduates were 13 men and women who lost a parent in the line of duty on September 11, 2001 (opens new window).
+Among those 301 graduates were 13 men and women who lost a parent in the line of duty on September 11, 2001 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

-One of the graduates, a young woman who was nine years old when her father died that terrible day, and whose two brothers are also firefighters, was quoted (opens new window): "Every day that I came to the academy,” she said, “I was grateful to be there and to follow in the footsteps of my father, brothers, uncle and all those who came before.
+One of the graduates, a young woman who was nine years old when her father died that terrible day, and whose two brothers are also firefighters, was quoted (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) : "Every day that I came to the academy,” she said, “I was grateful to be there and to follow in the footsteps of my father, brothers, uncle and all those who came before.
 This is exactly where I want to be."

 You hear that and you think, what a beautiful illustration of our values: the commitment to service, the willingness to step forward to protect your communities, and the strong sense of duty and tradition.